 Cllr Rose Williams, Mayor of Reading and Vice Chair of the Access and Disabilities Working Group, said:

 “Reading Special Shopping Evening is a much loved annual event.
 I’m delighted that so many Reading stores are getting involved in this special evening by offering assistance and promotions.
 A big thank you also needs to go to all the retailers and volunteers who support us with this event and help make it happen every year.

 “I would like to welcome all our elderly and disabled residents to this shopping evening set aside especially for them, where they can shop in comfort and enjoy the start of the festivities.
 I look forward to seeing everyone there!”

-“Reading Special Shopping Evening is invaluable for many elderly and disabled people who may otherwise struggle in the hustle and bustle of the town centre in the run up to Christmas.
-It is also a great opportunity to get in the Christmas mood and I would encourage people to come along, enjoy shopping in a fun, friendly atmosphere and meet the Elvish Pressies!”
+“Reading Special Shopping Evening is invaluable for many elderly and disabled people and is a special chance to enjoy our town centre with a bit of extra help and a lot of extra fun.
+Reading is a friendly town, and this is another way our community comes together to make our town welcoming to everyone.
+It is also a great opportunity to get in the Christmas mood and I would encourage people to come along, enjoy the entertainment and shopping in a fun, friendly atmosphere, meet the Elves and get in the Christmas spirit!”

 Anyone who would like to go along to the Christmas shopping evening may wish to book the Readibus service on (0118) 931 0000.

 For further information on the Special Shopping evening, please call 0118 937 2395 or visit www.reading.gov.uk/whatson